 When I worked for a large advertising agency, for example, a friend suggested that I teach the techniques I practiced.
-Instinctively, I said that wasn't a good idea because others were doing it and because my time was better spent with clients.
+Instinctively, I said that wasn't a good idea because my time was better spent with clients.

-The suggestion might not have been right for me at the time, but the idea itself was good, and my resistance was judging it before I had a chance to let it germinate in my mind.
+The suggestion might not have been right for me at the time, but the idea itself was good, and my resistance was insisting on judging it before I had a chance to let it germinate in my mind.
 (What I am doing now, in fact, is the very teaching my friend suggested years ago.)
-The moral for the entrepreneur is to set aside a time to generate ideas, and a completely different time to evaluate each.
+The moral for the entrepreneur: Set aside a time to generate ideas, and a completely different time to evaluate each one.
 Don't mix the two, or you may be killing the babies before you know what they might grow up to be.